Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Results

 Overall, irrespective of how experience is measured (Panels a–c), the results are consistent: treatment effects are stronger for more experienced sellers than for less experienced ones, which aligns with previous research.
-Experienced sellers sold more magazines, worked more hours, and potentially more days, whereas inexperienced sellers were unaffected, or even decreased their sales, due to the treatment.
-However, when considering age (Panel d), we observe few differences in response to the treatment, implying that there is no clear heterogeneity corresponding to the age of the sellers.
+Experienced sellers sold more magazines, worked more hours, and potentially more days, whereas inexperienced sellers were unaffected or even saw their sales decrease as a result of the treatment.\footnote{Re-expressed as implied elasticities relative to the control-group mean, the heterogeneity pattern survives: the experienced-seller subgroup elasticity exceeds 2, while the inexperienced subgroup elasticity is near zero or negative.
+The mapping from levels to elasticities is mechanical here because subgroups share the control mean, so this re-framing rescales rather than changes the qualitative pattern.} However, when considering age (Panel d), we observe few differences in response to the treatment, implying that there is no clear heterogeneity corresponding to the age of the sellers.
 A priori, it is not obvious that such differences should exist.

-It should be noted that distinguishing experience from general interest in selling many papers is difficult because there is likely some survivorship bias in the sample since only individuals with a relative fondness for selling papers are likely to do so for a long time and receive their main source of income from this activity.
-Thus, our results on experience are consistent with experienced sellers responding more strongly to greater earnings potential, but the results may also be due to, for instance, stronger responses from those for whom the paper is a more important source of income.
+Distinguishing experience from general interest in selling many papers is difficult because of likely survivorship bias: only individuals with a relative fondness for selling papers tend to do so for a long time and rely on it as a main source of income.
+Thus, our results on experience are consistent with experienced sellers responding more strongly to greater earnings potential, but they may also reflect, for instance, stronger responses from those for whom the paper is a more important source of income.
 Interpreting experience in the taxi studies would seem to potentially suffer from the same problem.